 In 2006 I published my fourth book, Thistle, rose, daffodil, shamrock and a fuchsia — five motifs using Bedfordshire lace techniques.
 These motifs developed from my first book, but it took me a long while to get then ready for publication because of everything else I was doing.
 In the same year I also made a DVD/video, Color in Torchon, with John and Kathy Hensel in Oregon — something completely different which I thoroughly enjoyed.
 I filmed another DVD/video with the Hensels in 2008, this time on Intermediate Skills in Bucks Point Lace.

-My latest book is a collection of floral Bucks Point patterns designed by Joyce Symes that I have edited.
+In 2011 I published a collection of floral Bucks Point patterns designed by Joyce Symes that I have edited.
 All proceeds from this book will be donated to further cancer research.